mscwilson/mscwilson.github.io/trackers-setup.md

 </script>
 ```

-This was starting to look messy in the footer so I took out all the JS into its own file, in a new js folder within assets.
+This was starting to look messy in the footer so I took out all the JS into its [own file](assets/js/trackers.js), in a new `js` folder within `assets`.

-I also added a tracker for page links.
+I also added a function for page link click events.
 I was only interested in the links in the main navbar for Blog and Portfolio, so I used an allow list and added "tracked" as a class to those `<a>` tags.

 ```javascript
 snowplow('enableLinkClickTracking', {